 - Attach the tubing from the pump to the inlet valve on the water filter and secure with a hose clamp, then attach a second rubber tubing to the outlet valve of the water filter.
 The other end of this tubing will run to the back side of the upper pond waterfall.
 Secure the tubing from the backside, onto the top large slate rock of the waterfall.
 Again, use various rocks to secure the tubing.
 The tubing must face forward so water is directed over the slate stone surface and into the upper pond.
 Now you just have to add plants as desired to create that natural look.

 - Fill up the upper pond with water from your garden hose.
 When the upper pond is full, it will naturally overflow into the stream channel and then into the lower pond.
 Once the lower pond is also full, you can shut off the water supply.

 You have just completed your own waterfall meditation pond.
 Now comes the exciting part, plug in the pump and the water starts to flow.
 You won't believe how great you will feel, while watching and listening to the water cascading down.
 It is the most relaxing sound in the world.

-Finishing Touch - Add the Rocks
+Finishing Touches: Add the Rocks and Construct a Waterfall

 Once all the pond and stream areas are covered with the rubber membrane, it's time to construct the waterfall.